- 18 Sep 2023

 Using the concat Function for String Arguments

-The concat function concatenates the string arguments (values and/or single value string type fields) in a list.
+The concat function concatenates string arguments into a single string.

 concat has the syntax: